 Although it prefers more heat and humidity than less (it was originally bred as a greenhouse tomato), Moneymaker performs well in outside as well and will set fruit in just about any weather.

 How do you grow Moneymaker tomatoes from seed?
 You can begin sowing your Moneymarker seeds in the second week of March.
 The germination cycle will have completed in 7 to 14 days and ready to transplant 4 weeks later.
 Your tomato crop will take about 16 weeks after the germination to mature ready for harvest.

 Why are my Moneymaker plants flowering but not producing tomatoes?
-If your Moneymaker tomatoes aren't producing tomatoes then they might not be getting enough light or enough water.
-Feeding your tomatoes with nitrogen can help encourage your plant to produce fruits.
+If your Moneymaker tomatoes aren't producing tomatoes then they may need help with pollination more so if you have restricted insect access to the polytunnel or greenhouse.

 - 7 - 14 Days

 - Days to Maturity